Review: Sailor Fude DE Mannen Fountain Pens (ふでDEまんねん)

 my feed looks a bit odd, can you maybe post a macro pic of the whole feed part?

-In reply to by oli dobolli (not verified)
+In reply to how do you disassemble it for by oli dobolli (not verified)

 @oli dobolli